cislrpi/io/README.md

 For command messages, we always have the 'command' as the last component of the topic tag. e.g., stop.speaker.command.
 For other events, we have something like closeMic.final.transcript or wand.absolute.pointing.

-To subscribe events, the topic can include wildcards '*' and '#'. '*' substitues one word, '#' substitues multiple words.
+To subscribe events, the topic can include wildcards `*` and `#`. `*` substitues one word, `#` substitues multiple words.
-For example, *.absolute.pointing subscribe to wand.absolute.pointing and lighthouse.absolute.pointing, whereas #.pointing also subscribes to them plus other pointing events like mouse.relative.pointing.
+For example, `*.absolute.pointing` subscribes to wand.absolute.pointing and lighthouse.absolute.pointing, whereas `#.pointing` also subscribes to them plus other pointing events like mouse.relative.pointing.

 In `onTopic`, the message is in RabbitMQ format and the content is contained in the content field.
 You need to do JSON parsing yourself.
 In `publishTopic`, you can publish any type of messages, but we recommand using JSON strings.